patriciogonzalezvivo/Shell-Initiation/chap01.md

 *	`file FILENAME`	Identifies the file type (binary, text, etc).

 *	`find FILENAME DIRECTORY`	Finds a file/directory.
+More reference: [here](http://www.eriwen.com/productivity/find-is-a-beautiful-tool/)

 *	`which FILENAME`	Shows the location of a file if it is in your PATH.